IDHEAP-UnitePolsoc/coffeeread/README.md

 TBD:

+Cairney, P., & Weible, C. M. (2017).
+The new policy sciences: combining the cognitive science of choice, multiple theories of context, and basic and applied analysis.
+Policy Sciences, 50(4), 619-627.

 Przeworski, Adam.
 (2020).
 What Have I Learned from Marx and What Still Stands?
 Politics & Society.

 Achen, C. H. (2005).
 Let’s put garbage-can regressions and garbage-can probits where they belong.
 Conflict Management and Peace Science, 22(4):327–339.